cardiffnlp/timelms/README.md

 This script removes duplicates, near duplicates and tweets from most frequent users (likely bots, details in the paper) besides replacing user mentions with '@user' for anonymization, except for popular users (i.e., verified users).

-The set of verified users was determined using the [get_verified.py](scripts/get_verified.py) script, producing the [verified_users.v310821.txt](data/verified_users.v310821.txt) file shared with this repository.
+The set of verified users was determined using the [get_verified.py](scripts/get_verified.py) script, producing the [verified_users.v310821.txt](data/verified_users.v310821.txt) file shared with this repository (and more recent versions).

 # Citing TimeLMs